 Chill and Serve: Put your decorated chocolate cupcakes in the fridge to set the ganache.
 Keep them there until you're ready to serve.

-One pro tip for making these cupcakes is to use room temperature ingredients, especially the eggs and milk.
+One pro tip for making these chocolate cupcakes with ganache is to use room temperature ingredients, especially the eggs and milk.
 This helps mix everything together smoothly and ensures the batter is even, which makes your cupcakes bake more uniformly and come out perfectly every time.

 Serving Suggestions